Single Server Docker Deployment (Simple Install)

 --dp-db-password DP_DB_PASSWORD MySQL dataprocessor user password

---mysql-timezone MYSQL_TIME_ZONE Set MySQL time zone if MySQL engine has different timezone than application.
-If not specified, then the value from --timezone option is used.
+--mysql-timezone MYSQL_TIME_ZONE Set MySQL time zone if different from application

---restrict-access RESTRICT_ACCESS Comma separated list of MI services that must not have outside access.
-By default all services are opened externally.
-Example: web, mysql, dataprocessor, seed, data-analyzer, monitoring. (default: None)
+--restrict-access RESTRICT_ACCESS Comma-separated list of MI services that must not have outside access (default: None)

---unprivileged During install, skip actions that require root access, like system package installation.
+--unprivileged During install, skip actions that require root access.
+CAUTION: System must have required packages pre-installed

---seed-hostname DATAPROCESSOR_SEED_HOSTNAME Data Processor seed service hostname for external services. (default: 10.0.2.15)
+--seed-hostname DATAPROCESSOR_SEED_HOSTNAME Data Processor seed service hostname for external services (default: 10.8.0.234)

 --dp-url DP_URL Set Data Processor REST-API URL (default: http://dataprocessor:8080)